python/devguide/developer-workflow/extension-modules.rst

   module's :attr:`__file__` attribute.

 Built-in extension modules are part of the interpreter, while dynamic extension modules might be supplied or overridden externally.
-The latter should provide a pure Python implementation in case of missing ``.so`` or ``.dll`` files.

 Make the CPython project compile
 --------------------------------

-Once we have our files, we will need to update some configuration files.
+Once we have our files, we need to update some configuration files.

 Updating :cpy-file:`configure.ac`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Add a line ``Modules/cfoo`` in
+* Locate the ``SRCDIRS`` variable and add the following line:

   .. code-block:: text
+     :caption: :cpy-file:`configure.ac`
+     :emphasize-lines: 4

      AC_SUBST([SRCDIRS])
      SRCDIRS="\